blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 However, there is a solution: Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> use an Image to Image translation architecture called MUNIT<d-cite key="DBLP:conf/eccv/HuangLBK18"></d-cite> to learn the transformations and generate additional data from which the CNN can learn the invariance separately for each class.
 Thus, the invariance to nuisance transformations is transferred **generatively**.
 They call this method **Generative Invariance Transfer (GIT)**.

-In this blog post we am going to argue that:
+In this blog post, we are going to argue that:
 - The experiment described above is a meta-learning experiment.
 - MUNIT is related to meta-learning methods.

 Before we proceed to the main post, let's clarify some definitions.
-If you are already familiar with the subject you may skip this part:
+If you are already familiar with the subject, you may skip this part:

 <details>
   <summary><b> Definition: Class-Imbalanced Classification</b></summary>